Introduction to RDBMS

 Advantages of RDBMS

-Below are the few advantages that are as follows –
+Below are few advantages that are as follows:

-It provides easy usability.
-It allows database admins to maintain, control, update, data into the database easily.
-With RDBMS backing up of data becomes easy.
+- Maintainability: It provides easy usability.
+It allows database admins to maintain, control, update data into the database easily.
+With RDBMS, backing up of data becomes easy.
 Automation tools of RBDMS automate these tasks.

-This feature of RDBMS saves a lot of time as updating data at one place is enough.
+- Flexibility: This feature of RDBMS saves a lot of time as updating data in one place is enough.
 For example, suppose you have data from students, and you have to update one student’s detail.
-In that case, you just have to update that detail in the main table rather than updating in every file, it automatically updates that information in every file of the database.
+In that case, you just have to update that detail in the main table rather than updating it in every file; it automatically updates that information in every file of the database.

 Why do we Need it?

-1. Data Safety – RDBMS provides Data Safety. data will be safe when the program crashes by authorization codes, other security layers.
+- Data Safety: RDBMS provides Data Safety. data will be safe when the program crashes by authorization codes, other security layers.

-2. Fault Tolerance: It provides Fault Tolerance by replicating Database which helps when the system crashes because of sudden power failures, accidental shutdown, etc. It also provides Concurrent Access.
+- Fault Tolerance: It provides Fault Tolerance by replicating the Database, which helps when the system crashes because of sudden power failures, accidental shutdown, etc. It also provides Concurrent Access.

-3. Ease of Use: Accessing and managing the data becomes easy while working with RDBMS by using the tables to store data in columns and rows
+- Ease of Use: Accessing and managing the data becomes easy while working with RDBMS by using the tables to store data in columns and rows.

-4. Scalability– It can handle any amount of quantities of data in a uniformly.
+- Scalability: It can handle any amount of quantities of data in uniformly.
 In RDBMS, indexes are used to sort data and speed up performance.

 - In relational database management systems, all the data are stored in the form of tables.